Massive Nonplanar Two-Loop Maximal Unitarity: Parametrization of Hepta-Cut Solutions

 Another rather trivial, but useful, identity is $m_i^2 = 2k_i^\flat\cdot k_i$.
 Finally, in what proceeds, we will also encounter the quantities

 which are complex conjugates of each other for real external momenta as indicated.
 But actually $\tau = \bar{\tau}$.
-For completeness, $\tau$ can be expanded and reexpressed in terms of the independent kinematical invariants described above in the following way,
+For completeness, $\tau$ can be expanded and re-expressed in terms of the independent kinematic invariants described above in the following way,

 Let us now return to the hepta-cut equations for loop momentum $\ell_1$.
 For general masses $m_1 \neq 0 \neq m_2$ we obtain the solution

 In contrast to the planar double box, there is only one additional nontrivial on-shell constraint for loop momentum $\ell_2$.
 Rewriting eq.~\eqref{L2SIMPLE} in the slightly more suggestive form,